 - A local authority disclosing the victim’s whereabouts to the trafficker.

-Under the Human Rights Act claims should be brought within one year of the act complained of.
-However, time limits in Human Rights Act claims are somewhat less strictly enforced than in other claims and an extension of time may be possible.
+Under the Human Rights Act claims should be brought within one year of the act complained of, the breach of Article 4 by the state.
+However, time limits in Human Rights Act claims are somewhat less strictly enforced than in other claims and an extension of time may be possible depending on the individual circumstances.
+For instance, if the person has been in the trafficking situation for more than a year following the failure by the state.

 Value of claims and residence permits

-Compensation and claims against the state are usually seen as less valuable than those against traffickers.
-However claims against the state do not have the same enforcement difficulties that may accompany claims against traffickers.
+Compensation in claims against the state is often lower than in claims against traffickers, although this will depend on the individual circumstances.
+However, claims against the state do not have the same enforcement difficulties that may accompany claims against traffickers.

-In principle a victim bringing a claim against the state should be able to obtain a resident’s permit for one year to permit them to live and work in the United Kingdom during the period of the proceedings.
+In principle a victim bringing a claim against the state should be able to obtain discretionary leave to permit them to live and work in the United Kingdom during the period of the proceedings.